sait-wbdv/fall-2021/src/courses/cpnt262/day19.md

 ## Housekeeping
 - Tooltime: Install [MongoDB Compass](https://www.mongodb.com/try/download/compass)
+- Ash and Norv will cover for Tony this afternoon

 ## Trophy of the day
 - You have connected to an Atlas database and imported data.